SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 I think for a moment before saying, "How about waffles?"

 "Sounds delicious," Pinkie says before untangling herself from me.
-"Let's go downstairs and I'll make them for us."
+"Let's go downstairs, and I'll make them for us."

 "Okay."
 I sit up and stretch my legs.

 Pinkie helps me out of bed and down the steps.
-We get to the kitchen and she leads me to the table, where I sit down.
+We get to the kitchen, and she leads me to the table, where I sit down.

 I hear Pinkie start to make the food as I drift off into thought.